 Do I have to provide a diploma name?

-No, students who elect to not provide a diploma name will have their legal name printed on their diploma or certificate.
+No, students who elect to not provide a diploma name will have their primary (legal) name printed on their diploma or certificate.

 Will my diploma name also appear in printed commencement materials?

 Yes, a diploma name change request will be reflected in all official commencement materials, including the digital program.

 Can I delete or change my diploma name after it has been entered?

 Yes, if it’s before the posted deadline for diploma name changes.
 Pay close attention to communicated deadlines for both diploma name changes and commencement book updates.
 If the deadline has passed and your diploma has already been ordered by the university, you will need to submit a request and pay for a replacement diploma.